xiliourt/1minAI-Bulk-Transcoder/README.md

 # Instructions
 1. Run uploadAssets.sh in the folder with your mp3 files, generates "assets.txt"
-2. Run transscribe.sh to transcribe all files in "assets.txt"
+2. Run transcribe.sh to transcribe all files in "assets.txt"
     a.
 Results are output to songname.txt for every 'asset'